 NightBuds - Our Development Journey

-As we continue our Kickstarter campaign, we wanted to give you a more in depth insight into the development of our latest product, and some of the design and development choices made over the course of the last 20+ months.
+We wanted to give you a more in depth insight into the development of our latest product, and some of the design and development choices made over the course of the last 20+ months.

 The seeds of the NightBuds were planted long ago, closer to when we founded Kokoon.
 Back then technology limitations (Sensing, Power consumption) meant that a product like NightBuds would have been extremely challenging to execute, so we kept the concept in the back of our minds.
 The more we spoke with our customers, kept track of technological developments and worked with our sleep science partners, the more the concept behind NightBuds began to emerge.